-Policy Analyst, Teacher Preparation Strategies
+Senior Analyst, Teacher Preparation Strategies

 Laura Pomerance taught middle school and high school physics and biology for five years before joining NCTQ.
 She has also worked in science education policy for the American Association for the Advancement of Science, as a legislative assistant in the Maryland State Legislature, and in Congress.
 She holds a M.Ed in secondary education from the University of Maryland, College Park, and a BA in physics and biology from Swarthmore College.

 Hannah comes to NCTQ following four years conducting education research with Westat, a social science research company.
 Her projects included work on informal science education and teacher incentive programs.
 Prior to Westat, Hannah taught seventh and ninth grade English for three years in the Bronx, New York, as a Teach For America corps member.
 Hannah holds BA's in English and Government and Politics from the University of Maryland, an MS in Teaching from Pace University, and an MPP from the George Washington University with a focus on education policy and evaluation.